modius/modius.github.io/_posts/2013-04-08-vagrant-workbench-setting-up.md

 title: "Vagrant Workbench: Setting Up"
 date: 2013-04-09 23:52
 comments: true
-categories: vagrant chef berkshelf railo
+tags: vagrant chef berkshelf railo
 ---

 The guide setup assumes you're running a relatively modern version of OSX.
 But if you can get your non-OSX environment into shape, you should be able to follow along with the rest of the guide quite easily.